AlekseiIvanovI/Portfolio/README.md

 ## Features

-- **Project Showcase**: Displaying my portfolio projects with descriptions, screenshots, and links to live demos or repositories.
+- **Project Showcase**: Displaying my portfolio projects with descriptions, screenshots, and links to live demos and repositories.
 - **About Me**: Providing an overview of my skills, experience, and background as a software engineer.
 - **Contact Form**: Allowing visitors to reach out to me through a contact form with their inquiries or collaboration opportunities.
 - **Responsive Design**: Ensuring the website is fully responsive and optimized for various screen sizes and devices.